The Digital Railway transformation is about delivering a more dynamic, responsive and fit-for-purpose railway for rail users in the digital age.

 Adopting digital train control technologies will enable us to deliver our services more efficiently and more cost effectively, than with conventional technologies.
 By working together, we are pursuing our digital strategy to realise benefits, to provide improved capacity, performance, safety and sustainability.

 Digital signalling and train control technology will deliver significant benefits to passengers.
-In response to a request from the Secretary of State for Transport, the Digital Railway Programme has developed a Long-term Deployment Plan (LTDP) that proposes a partnership approach between Network Rail, the train operating companies (both freight and passenger), the rail industry supply chain and the Department for Transport.
+In response to a request from the Secretary of State for Transport, the Digital Railway Programme developed in 2019 a Long Term Deployment Plan (LTDP) that proposes a partnership approach between Network Rail, the train operating companies (both freight and passenger), the rail industry supply chain and the Department for Transport.
 As the delivery of digital signalling requires multiple stakeholders to work together, fundamental to the success of this proposal is the co-ordination of budgets and asset renewal plans.
 This plan will also need to iterate over time as technology and network needs matures.

 Long-term deployment plan documents